Get more organic search traffic for your Shopify store

 Untitled.jpg are clearly not as useful as

-If you’re struggling with what to say, pretend like you’re talking to someone on the phone.
-They can’t see the image, so you need to describe to them the details of the image with words.
+If you're struggling with what to say, pretend like you're talking to someone on the phone.
+They can't see the image, so you need to describe to them the details of the image in words.

 XML sitemaps are very important to help search engines find all of your content.
 Think of them as huge lists of every URL in your entire store, all formatted in a way for a search engine to sort through.

 Luckily, Shopify has a very good implementation of XML sitemaps out-of-the-box for every store.
 There's nothing you need to do or worry about unless you have a lot of URLs off of Shopify.

 One thing you might want to do with them is to use Google's Search Console and submit your sitemap there.
 Google will almost always be able to automatically detect them but on new stores or after a domain name change, it's worth the two minutes to submit it.
 Bing, Yahoo, and other search engines have similar submission tools.

 The next piece in your SEO puzzle is internal links.